Taurus Model 85S

 1. Simple as it gets

-2. .38 Special is plentiful, easy to find, controllable and sufficient to stop treats
+2. .38 Special is plentiful, easy to find, controllable and sufficient to stop threats

 3. Holster availability, good aftermarket parts with speedloaders, grips